AdobeDocs/graphql-mesh-gateway/src/pages/gateway/overview.md

 # What is API Mesh for Adobe Developer App Builder?

-API Mesh for Adobe Developer App Builder is a decoupled API platform that enables enterprise and mid-market developers to integrate private or third-party APIs and other software interfaces with Adobe products using Adobe IO.
+API Mesh is a decoupled API platform that enables enterprise and mid-market developers to integrate private or third-party APIs and other software interfaces with Adobe products using Adobe IO.
 This allows businesses that need to access functionality across multiple systems to provide better end-user experiences.
-API Mesh for Adobe Developer App Builder is [Multi-Tenant], which means developers can configure multiple APIs and other sources and serve them through a single gateway.
+API Mesh allows developers to configure multiple APIs and other sources and serve them through a single gateway.
 Developers can query the combined sources through a single [GraphQL] query.
 Adobe Commerce, for example, also [supports GraphQL queries].

-API Mesh for Adobe Developer App Builder enables developers to integrate a GraphQL Mesh or third-party APIs with other Adobe products, like App Builder, Adobe IO Gateway, or other serverless technologies.
+API Mesh enables developers to integrate a GraphQL Mesh or third-party APIs with other Adobe products, like App Builder, Adobe IO Gateway, or other serverless technologies.
 By subscribing to near-real-time events, developers can allow these external systems to synchronize data, participate in distributed workflows, and generally react to events as they occur.

 <InlineAlert variant="info" slots="text"/>